mosip/registration/design/registration/registration-Pre-Registration-Sync.md

         - System should fetch the pre-registration ID call to get the pre-registration ID's as a response and save the list in the DB
         - System should fetch the each packet \[ZIP\] file WRT the pre-registration ID and save to desire location and same thing should be updated to the DB
         - While saving the pre-registration packet, the system need to encrypt using the symmetric key and save the packet
-        - System should fetch the data based on the pre-registration id and populate the same in the registration screen
+        - System should fetch the data based on the pre-registration ID and populate the same in the registration screen
         - Resident should be able to modify the data and save the information
         - Once the registration ID is generated, the system need to delete the pre-registration packet and updated the status in DB
     - If the data is not available and system is offline, system should display an alert, "**The Details are not available**".